davehardy20/Docker-poshc2_python/README.md

 ```
 /root/tmux-session.sh
 ```
-Running this script will create a tmux session with 2 windows, one window split into 2 panes with C2Server running on the left and ImplantHandler on the right.
+Running this script will ask you to enter the external ip address of the C2 Server, (the same as you did for the docker run command), and then create a tmux session with 2 windows, one window split into 2 panes with C2Server running on the left and ImplantHandler on the right.

 ![Alt text](./screenshots/poshc2-windows.png?raw=true "PoshC2 Windows")
 Tmux uses Ctrl + b as its prefix, its similar to screen.